peachismomo/GameProjects/README.md

 [![Watch the Trailer](https://img.youtube.com/vi/kwk77ES5b6U/maxresdefault.jpg)](https://www.youtube.com/watch?v=kwk77ES5b6U)

 ## Tarot's Fate (Year 3 Project, In Development)
-3D game with several soulslike inspired combat elements, and appealing visual effects.
-You play as a little girl named salem, who comes from a mage family, in a time where mages are seen as taboo.
-Her parents get captured by the Golden King of the country and she is on a mission to find and save her parents.
-Using the few spells taugher by her parents, she will fight through the Golden King's knights, Golem and another magician.
+Tarot's Fate is a 3D action-adventure game with soulslike-inspired combat elements, boasting engaging visual effects.
+Players take on the role of Salem, a young mage who must rescue her parents from the clutches of the Golden King.
+Set in a world where magic is outlawed, Salem embarks on a perilous journey, facing enemies such as knights, a golem, and a rival mage.
+Story:
+- Salem is on a mission to find and rescue her parents, using the limited but powerful spells taught by them.
+- Engage in challenging combat against formidable foes while uncovering secrets and overcoming the dangers of a world that fears mages.
-This game is still in development and is being developed by 8 developers, 2 designers and 1 artist.
+- This game is still under development with a team of 8 developers, 2 designers, and 1 artist.

 ### Screenshots
 ![Alt text](Screenshots/TarotsFate_(1).png)